SENERGY-Platform/client-connector-lib/README.md

 ##### Configuration

-connector-client configuration is done via `connector.conf`, if no conf file is found a new file will be generated.
+connector-client configuration is done via `connector/connector.conf`, if no conf file is found a new file will be generated.

     [CONNECTOR]
     protocol = < ws / wss >